edouardpineau/infoCatVAE/README.md

 Figure 2: square blocks represent neural networks, oval-shaped blocks represent sam- pling.
 Encoding and decoding blocks are shared with CatVAE presented in figure 1.

 Mutual information has a tractable lower bound (see Chen's InfoGAN) whose exact algorithmic transcription is described by the figure 2.
 Main idea: each conditionally generated data should be classified in its original cluster.
 The mutual information lower bound term is added to the CatVAE ELBO.

+This term is not arbitrary.
+With our particular form of prior, all clusters in InfoCatVAE are equidistant in term of euclidean norm, and orthogonal.
+This particular geometry imposes to propose a non-euclidean distance metric between our clusters.
+The node pair sampling ratio is a probabilistic symmetric and non-negative divergence between two distinct clusters, that we can adapt to our problem.
+It is shown that in InfoCatVAE we implicitely maximize pairwise cross entropy between distinct clusters (using samples from these clusters).
+Note that this is completely equivalent to say that information that defines a cluster should be as exclusive as possible to this cluster's samples: this is the intra-cluster information maximization.

 # Optimization with categorical sampling layer

-Objective: optimize the square blocks of the figure 1 and 2.
-No natural sampling optimization for categorical distributions.
-Usually, Jang's Gumbel-Softmax trick is used.
-We propose to use the information maximization brick as an alternative two-step method:
+Gumbel-softmax trick is a standard continuous relaxation for categorical sampling optimization.
+Several discrete optimization trick for back-propagating the gradient have been developped.

+In InfoCatVAE:
-- In the inference learning, no categorical sampling: for each x all qφ(c|x) are computed and two by two confronted
+- Categorical representation is let deterministic instead of random: for each x all qφ(c|x) are computed and two by two confronted
-- Categorical sampling in InfoCatVAE learning is done in the information maximization part
+- The categorical sampling is made in parallel during optimization in the information maximization part

+It means that categorical representation is deterministic (catVAE) conditionally to the fact that representation is coherent when sampled randomly (infoCatVAE).
+It is a form of gradient-free (Monte-Carlo) optimization.

 # Illustrative results